Pop-up Globe: Perth transfer (October – December 2019)

-In partnership with Live Nation, Pop-up Globe opened their third Australian transfer in Perth on Wednesday 9 October 2019, on the grounds of the Crown Casino.
-While retaining the same interior frons scenae design as the Melbourne and Sydney versions of Pop-up Globe, itself re-purposed from the first version of the Ellerslie playhouse in Auckland, the Perth playhouse was redesigned by Stage Kings in order to be easier and more cost effective to assemble.
+In partnership with Live Nation, Pop-up Globe opened their third Australian transfer in the west Australian city of Perth on Wednesday 9 October 2019, on the grounds of the Crown Casino.
+While retaining the same interior frons scenae design as the Melbourne and Sydney versions of Pop-up Globe, itself re-purposed from the first version of the Ellerslie playhouse in Auckland, the Perth playhouse was redesigned in order to be easier and more cost effective to assemble.
 While still including the gold onion dome at the back of the double-gabled roof, the roof structure itself was simplified and the playhouse walls were canvas rather than corrugated iron as a means of improving internal temperature control.

-The Perth transfer featured the Nottingham’s Company’s productions of Measure For Measure and Hamlet and the Exeter’s Company’s productions of Twelfth Night and A Midsummer Night’s Dream.
-There were several cast changes in the Exeter’s Company, including Eds Eramiha taking over the role of Puck in A Midsummer Night’s Dream and Renaye Tamati taking over the role of Feste in Twelfth Night, but only one cast change in the Nottingham’s Company who had by this stage been performing their two productions together for the whole year.
+The Perth transfer featured the Nottingham's Company's productions of Measure For Measure and Hamlet and the Exeter's Company's productions of Twelfth Night and A Midsummer Night's Dream.
+There were several cast changes in the Exeter's Company, including Eds Eramiha taking over the role of Puck in A Midsummer Night's Dream and Renaye Tamati taking over the role of Feste in Twelfth Night, but only one cast change in the Nottingham's Company who had by this stage been performing their two productions together for the whole year.

-The four productions played in repertory until Pop-up Globe Perth closed on Sunday 8 December 2019 after a combined total of 107 performances.
+The four productions played in repertory until Pop-up Globe Perth closed on Sunday 8 December 2019 after a combined total of 107 performances to an audience of approximately 60,000 people.
 Several stalwart Pop-up Globe actors celebrated milestones during the Perth run, with musician Oscar West giving his 600th performance in the playhouse since the first season, and Adrian Hooke passing his 400th performance.